Are Google Forms Workflows Right For You?

 One Software to Rule Them All

 Kissflow is a complete workflow management application that integrates effortlessly with Google Apps.
 It has a clean, intuitive visual designer that doesn’t require coding knowhow.
-Irrespective of the complexity of processes, workflows can be created and monitored with ease.
+Irrespective of the complexity of processes, Google workflows can be created and monitored with ease.
 Data can be secured effectively using role-based access.
 Real-time tracking and reporting allow you to identify lags and fix them on the go, thereby enhancing productivity and minimizing errors.

 Try Kissflow to take your workflows to the next level.